About

 Jacob and Marcie joined DAI in 2016.
 They are former international educators who bring teaching experience from eleven different countries.
 The Cantleberrys partner with schools and educational leaders to provide professional development as well as adapt/create leadership curriculum, most recently for children’s ministry workers, youth and children.

 Jake and Marcie both earned their Bachelor of Science in Education at Crown College in Minnesota.
 Both also earned a second major in Christian Studies.
-The Cantleberrys have three children: Shashi, Reuben and Amarina.
+The Cantleberrys have four children: Shashi, Reuben, Amarina, and Prema.

 Ashok Ghimire